Watts-Lab/task-mapping/Find the common symbol.md

 # Procedure
 ## Steps

-1. One hundred male undergraduates of M.I.T.,8 drawn from various classes at the Institute, served as subjects for these experiments.
+1. One hundred male undergraduates of M.I.T., 8 drawn from various classes at the Institute, served as subjects for these experiments.

 2. These 100 are split up into 20 groups of five men each.
 These 20 groups are then further subdivided so that five groups could be tested on each of four experimental patterns.